MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/troubleshoot-on-prem.md

 ### Package deployment fails because of a "path too long" exception

-Because of a 260-character limit in Microsoft Windows, deployment will fail if a package has a longer name, or if the on-premises share has the full FQDN path.
+Because of a 260-character limit in Microsoft Windows, deployment fails if a package has a longer name, or if the on-premises share has the full FQDN path.
 If the character limit is exceeded, you receive the following error:

 > System.IO.PathTooLongException: The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters. at System.IO.PathHelper.GetFullPathName